Skip to content

 uv run tidal kick run

-For broadcast flows you also need wallet flags such as:
+For broadcast flows you also need wallet configuration:

 Run The Dashboard UI